Australian Aviation Museum

 The Australian Aviation Museum was located on Starkie Drive, Bankstown Airport in the suburb of Bankstown.

 History

 The Museum was opened by the then Prime Minister the Hon.
 Paul Keating in 1994, and showcases the history and future of aviation, space technology and the progress in world aviation.
 The Museum is now closed permanently.

 Collection

 The Australian Aviation Museum has on display a mock up Boeing 747-400 which is used as a Movie set.
-It has been used in films such as Mission: Impossible 2, the Lost (TV series), Foxtel's the Pam Ann Show and many other productions.
+It has been used in films such as Mission: Impossible 2, the Lost, Foxtel's the Pam Ann Show and many other productions.
 The Movie Set has a detailed Cockpit with Galleys, First, Business and Economy Seats.